Will Nicholls State cover the spread vs. SE Louisiana? Betting Trends, Record ATS

 Nicholls State Betting Records & Stats

-- The average total in Nicholls State's contests this year is 151.1, 11.6 more points than this game's over/under.
+- Nicholls State's matchups this year have an average total of 151.1, 12.6 more points than this game's over/under.

 - The Colonels are 6-4-0 against the spread this season.